 Almost all circulatory shock Shock Shock is a state of organ hypoperfusion with resultant cellular dysfunction and death.
 Mechanisms may involve decreased circulating volume, decreased cardiac output, and vasodilation, sometimes... read more states require large-volume IV fluid replacement, as does severe intravascular volume depletion (eg, due to diarrhea or heatstroke).
 Intravascular volume deficiency is acutely compensated for by vasoconstriction, followed over hours by migration of fluid from the extravascular compartment to the intravascular compartment, maintaining circulating volume at the expense of total body water.
 However, this compensation is overwhelmed after major losses.

 Choice of resuscitation fluid depends on the cause of the deficit.

 Loss of red blood cells diminishes oxygen-carrying capacity.
 However, the body increases cardiac output to maintain oxygen delivery (DO2) and increases oxygen extraction.
 These factors provide a safety margin of about 9 times the resting oxygen requirement.
 Thus, non–oxygen-carrying fluids (eg, crystalloid or colloid solutions) may be used to restore intravascular volume in mild to moderate blood loss.
 However, in severe hemorrhagic shock, blood products are required.
 Early administration of plasma and platelets probably helps minimize the dilutional and consumptive coagulopathy that accompanies major hemorrhage.
-A ratio of 1 unit of plasma for each 1 unit of blood and each 1 unit of platelets is currently recommended (1 Fluids references Almost all circulatory shock states require large-volume IV fluid replacement, as does severe intravascular volume depletion (eg, due to diarrhea or heatstroke).
+A ratio of 1 unit of plasma for each 1 unit of red blood cells and each 1 unit of platelets is currently recommended (1 Fluids references Almost all circulatory shock states require large-volume IV fluid replacement, as does severe intravascular volume depletion (eg, due to diarrhea or heatstroke).
 Intravascular volume deficiency... read more ).
 When the patient is stable, if the hemoglobin is < 7 g/dL (70 g/L), in the absence of cardiac or cerebral vascular disease, oxygen-carrying capacity should be restored by infusion of additional blood (or in the future by blood substitutes).
 Patients with active coronary or cerebral vascular disease or ongoing hemorrhage require blood for hemoglobin < 10 g/dL (100 g/L).